freehodl/tor-node/README.md

 # Requirements
 1. Bitcoin Core - https://bitcoincore.org/en/download
-2. LND - https://github.com/lightningnetwork/lnd - will only configure Bitcoin full node if no LND node is present
+2. LND - https://github.com/lightningnetwork/lnd - will still configure Bitcoin full node if no LND node is present
 3. Windows 7+, macOS 10.12.6+, Ubuntu 18.04.1

 If you don't have nodes set up we suggest using https://github.com/lightning-power-users/node-launcher.